RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 * Plug the SD card, USB keyboard & mouse, Ethernet cable, and video cable (HDMI or RCA) into their corresponding sockets.
 * Plug in the USB power adapter.

+There is no power switch.
+The device is turned on/off by adding or removing the power cable.

 Linux will boot in text mode.
-When the system is done booting, you will be prompted for a username and password:
+When the system is done booting, you will be prompted for a username and password.
+Here are the default credentials:

 ``` bash
 raspberrypi login: pi